calc1f4r/Mon-tout/general-findings/Generalchecks.md

 **Impact**: High
 **Likelihood**: Medium
 **Description**: Mismatched parameters between function calls and expectations can lead to incorrect behavior or vulnerabilities.

+**Context**: Parameter mismatches commonly occur during refactoring or when integrating multiple contracts.
+These issues can be particularly dangerous when they involve token addresses or financial parameters.
+For example, in the Akutars NFT project, $34M was locked due to function parameter confusion in a contract-to-contract call.
+Automated testing often fails to catch these issues as functions execute without errors but with unintended behaviors.

 **Vulnerable Code**:
 ```solidity